Asus Memo Pad 7

 Asus Memo Pad ME172V is a low-end, budget Android tablet manufactured by Taiwanese corporation Asus.
 The tablet was announced and released in January 2013.
 At $149 (launch price) it was $50 cheaper than its competitors, the Google Nexus 7 and Amazon Kindle Fire HD, but critical design flaws led to poor ratings.

 Specifications

 The device runs the operating system Android 4.1.1 (codename: Jelly Bean).
-Features of the tablet include a 7-inch IPS LCD display, 1 GHz single-core ARM Cortex-A9 processor, 1 GB of RAM and 1 MP front-facing camera.
+Features of the tablet include a 7-inch IPS LCD, 1 GHz single-core ARM Cortex-A9 processor, 1 GB of RAM and 1 MP front-facing camera.
 The tablet has approximately a 7-hour battery life.